tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ![Diagram of Validation, ValidationMethod, and ValidationAssertion with related classes](bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")

-Diagram bringing together the horizonal Needs/Solutions/Reports layers with the vertical test concepts (Validations, Amendments, Measures, Issues), with validation related concepts expanded to show all related entities.
+A useful way to think of the framework is to divide it horizontally into Needs, Solutions, and Reports layers, and then track the test concepts verticaly through each layer (see [Figure 3](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178731#pone-0178731-g003) in Viega et al., 2017)  Below is a diagram that brings together the horizonal Needs, Solutions, and Reports layers with the vertical test concepts (Validations, Amendments, Measures, Issues), with validation related concepts expanded to show all related entities in bdqffdq.

 ![Diagram of Illustrating both the horizonal (needs/solutions/reports) layers and the vertical test concepts (validation, amendment, measurement, issues)](bdqffdq_data_quality_layers.svg "All four tests concepts in the Needs Solutions, and Reports levels.")